-6. Practice your interview
+6. Practice for your interview

 A lot of former teachers worry about employers outside the education sector.
 Will they be interested in your abilities?
 In some cases, it is true but most employers will be eager to learn how your teaching skills and experience will translate into a non-education position.

 Make sure to communicate with enthusiasm and give emphasis on how your experiences and skills will add value to the company.
 Mention your accomplishments as well.